YeahISurf/cre-deal-finder/README.md

 ### How It Works

-1. **API Integration**: The application uses the OpenAI Chat Completions API to analyze property listings
+1. **Model Cascade**: The application tries models in this order: o1 → o1-mini → GPT-3.5-Turbo
-2. **Prompt Engineering**: Carefully crafted prompts guide the AI to evaluate specific investment criteria
+2. **Model-Specific Handling**: Each model has custom parameters and prompt formats
-3. **Scoring System**: Each property receives scores (1-10) across three categories and a weighted total
+3. **Prompt Engineering**: Carefully crafted prompts guide the AI to evaluate specific investment criteria
-4. **Fallback Mechanism**: In case of API errors, the system uses predefined sample analyses
+4. **Scoring System**: Each property receives scores (1-10) across three categories and a weighted total
-5. **UI/UX**: Premium Apple-inspired interface with intuitive controls and visualizations
+5. **Fallback Mechanism**: In case of API errors, the system uses predefined sample analyses

 ### Technical Architecture